-Most importantly, remember if you love it, someone else will love it too!
+Most importantly, remember if you love it, someone else will love it, too!

 Many of our America's Antique Mall shoppers are repeat and loyal patrons.
 Keeping things fresh and rotating inventory in your booth helps customers see new things each time they come.

-THE ASKING PRICE
+4. THE ASKING PRICE

 When displaying items that have been sourced from other places, make sure to remove any and all price stickers and store markings.
 If a prospective customer sees a $2 price sticker on an item that costs $17 at your booth, they will be much less likely to purchase.

-Often times, shoppers want to purchase the cute shelving units on display in the booth.
+Often, shoppers want to purchase the cute shelving units on display in the booth.
 Consider looking for pieces that you can display items on AND sell, doubling your opportunity for sales.
 Shelving and storage units sell quickly and for good $$$.

-If an item is not for sale because it is a display piece or a decoration for your booth, make sure to add a label saying - For Display or Not For Sale.
+If an item is not for sale because it is a display piece or a decoration for your vintage booth, make sure to add a label saying - For Display or Not For Sale.

-Look for high quality, unique items.
-If you think something is really special, someone else will too.
+Look for high-quality, unique items to fill your vintage booth.
+If you think something is really special, someone else will, too.
 When sourcing items, focus on carrying items that aren't sold by other booth vendors.
-For example, instead of looking for items you see in a friend's booth, look for the most beautiful china set to you and you'll have a better opportunity at making a final sale.
+For example, instead of looking for items you see in a friend's antique booth, look for the most beautiful China set to you, and you'll have a better opportunity to make a final sale.